2.1 Lab Goals

 • If not, please close it by going to File –> Close Project –> Save changes.

-• Step 2: Create a New Project using Existing Directory, navigate to lab2, click open, then Create Project.
+• Step 2: After properly closing “Lab 1”, let’s create a new project for Lab 2.
+Specifically, go to File –> New Project using Existing Directory, navigate to lab2, click open, then Create Project.

 • Step 3: Create a New Script by go to File –> New File –> R Script.
-Save the script by giving it a proper name.

 At this step, you should see something similar to Figure 2.1.
 If you have any questions about the above steps, please refer to Chapter 1.3: Launching RStudio for detailed instructions.